Fréchet distance: As a distance between probability distributions (the FID score)

-This distance is the basis for the Fréchet inception distance (FID) that is used to compare images produced by a generative adversarial network with the real images that were used for training.
+This distance is the basis for the Fréchet inception distance (FID) that is used in machine learning to compare images produced by an image generative model with a set of real images.

 Variants

 The weak Fréchet distance is a variant of the classical Fréchet distance without the requirement that the endpoints move monotonically along their respective curves — the dog and its owner are allowed to backtrack to keep the leash between them short.
 Alt and Godau describe a simpler algorithm to compute the weak Fréchet distance between polygonal curves, based on computing minimax paths in an associated grid graph.

 The discrete Fréchet distance, also called the coupling distance, is an approximation of the Fréchet metric for polygonal curves, defined by Eiter and Mannila.
 The discrete Fréchet distance considers only positions of the leash where its endpoints are located at vertices of the two polygonal curves and never in the interior of an edge.
-This special structure allows the discrete Fréchet distance to be computed in polynomial time by an easy dynamic programming algorithm.
+This approximation unconditionally yields larger values than the corresponding (continuous) Fréchet distance.
+However, the approximation error is bounded by the largest distance between two adjacent vertices of the polygonal curves.
+Contrary to common algorithms of the (continuous) Fréchet distance, this algorithm is agnostic of the distance measures induced by the metric space.
+Its formulation as a dynamic programming problem can be implemented efficiently with a quadratic runtime and a linear memory overhead using only few lines of code.

 When the two curves are embedded in a metric space other than Euclidean space, such as a polyhedral terrain or some Euclidean space with obstacles, the distance between two points on the curves is most naturally defined as the length of the shortest path between them.
 The leash is required to be a geodesic joining its endpoints.
 The resulting metric between curves is called the geodesic Fréchet distance.
 Cook and Wenk describe a polynomial-time algorithm to compute the geodesic Fréchet distance between two polygonal curves in a simple polygon.

 If we further require that the leash must move continuously in the ambient metric space, then we obtain the notion of the homotopic Fréchet distance between two curves.
 The leash cannot switch discontinuously from one position to another — in particular, the leash cannot jump over obstacles, and can sweep over a mountain on a terrain only if it is long enough.
 The motion of the leash describes a homotopy between the two curves.
 Chambers et al. describe a polynomial-time algorithm to compute the homotopic Fréchet distance between polygonal curves in the Euclidean plane with obstacles.